fede183/notes/NotesAWS.md

 ## Organizational units
 In AWS Organizations, you can group accounts into organizational units (OUs) to make it easier to manage accounts with similar business or security requirements.

-### QA

-You are configuring service control policies (SCPs) in AWS Organizations.
-Which identities and resources can SCPs be applied to?
-(Select TWO.)

-An individual member account

-An organizational unit (OU)

 ## AWS Artifact
 Depending on your companys industry, you may need to uphold specific standards.
 An audit or inspection will ensure that the company has met those standards.